harshit09saini/100-days-of-Python/log.md

 # 100 Days Of Code - Log

+### Day 22: April 11, 2021

+**Today's Progress**: Spent the day coding the arcade game of pong

+**Thoughts**: That was an exciting project to build.
+The logic was fairly easy to implement without getting much help from the videos.

 ### Day 20 & 21: April 09/10, 2021

 **Today's Progress**: Worked on building the classic snake game from scratch using the Turtle library.